gurza/tomscheers.github.io/_posts/2025-7-29-writing-memory-efficient-structs-post.md

 ---

 A struct in C is the best way to organize your data so that you can easily use the data later in your program.
 However, there are a few caveats to C structures, mainly how their memory works.
+Note that I'm making a lot of assumptions about type sizes and standards.
+These can differ between systems and ABI's, so for example, the alignment value of an int isn't strictly 4, meaning some sizes differ from mine.

 ## Our struct
 ```c